 Getting Around Town

-Savannah's Fare Free Trolley - Begining July '22 it will be stopping just 50 feet from our front door, we have plenty of maps too.
+Savannah's Fare Free Trolley - The closest stop is just a block from our front door, we have plenty of maps too.

 Guided Trolly Tours – Some tour companies will pick up guests at our inn and bring you back afterward, but ask us for current information.

 Uber and Lift – Available via their apps.

 Pedicabs and Horse Drawn Carriages are also available in Savannah.

 As of June 22nd, 2022, due to an insurance company policy change, we no longer can accept any animals, including all Service Animals.

 There is an exemption in the Americans With Disabilities Act, section 36.104 Definitions, Place of Public Accommodation (1), which states a "Place of lodging, except for an establishment located within a facility that contains not more than five rooms for rent or hire and that actually is occupied by the proprietor of the establishment as the residence of the proprietor."
 The Galloway House Inn is owner-occupied and has 4 guest suites.

 After living in the house for the past 16 years, I can't say that I've ever seen a ghost, but I've never really looked for one either.
 It's not uncommon to hear a thud or for something to fall off a table in the middle of the night, but I think that's typical in big old houses.

 Some guests have seen and spoken to a ghost, but it's usually after taking a late-night haunted Savannah tour and enjoying a few glasses of wine.